verrazzano/docs/content/en/docs/applications/workloads/coherence/coherence.md

 ## Istio Integration
 Verrazzano ensures that Coherence clusters are not included in an Istio mesh, even if the namespace has the `istio-injection: enabled` label.
 This is done by adding the `sidecar.istio.io/inject: "false"` annotation to the Coherence resource, resulting in Coherence pods being created with that label.
-However, other application components in the mesh using mTLS may need to communicate with Coherence.
+However, other application components in the mesh using mutual TLS authentication (mTLS)  may need to communicate with Coherence.
 To handle this case, Verrazzano automatically creates an Istio DestinationRule to disable TLS for the Coherence port.
 This policy disables mTLS for port
-9000, which happens to be used as a Coherence `extend` port for Bob's books.
+9000, which happens to be used as a Coherence `extend` port for Bob's Books.
 ```
   trafficPolicy:
     portLevelSettings: